markdown-all-in-one/docs/docs/guide/syntax-highlighting-for-fenced-code-blocks.md

 It's powered by [highlight.js](https://github.com/highlightjs/highlight.js).

 Syntax highlighting in preview uses the one bundled with VS Code's built-in `vscode.markdown-language-features` extension.
-In exporting to HTML, it uses the one shipped with this extension.
+In exporting to HTML, it uses the one shipped with this product.

 ## References